 Children start to learn about the world around them from the moment they are born.
 The care and education offered by the staff in the Nursery helps children to continue to do this by providing opportunities and activities that are appropriate to each child’s age and stage of development.

-The Nursery is divided in to two year groups: Half Monte (aged 2-3) and Top Monte (aged 3-4).
+The Nursery is divided in to two year groups: Half Monte (from the start of the term that a child turns 3) and Top Monte (aged 3-4).

 All children come to the Nursery five mornings a week.
 If needed, we can arrange for a staggered start during the first month, so children build up to the full hours.
 The day starts at 8.30am and ends at 1.30pm, and includes a hot lunch.
 Parents can also book for their children to stay for the afternoon session which runs until 3.20pm.
 Please contact the Admissions Department to book afternoon sessions.